glow-xyz/nftoken/docs/pages/technical-details.md

 - `creators: Vec<NftSecondaryCreator>` — The `NftSecondaryCreator` object has an `address: Pubkey`, a `basis_points: u16`, and a `verified: bool`.

 When you create the NFT Creators account, the `nft.has_creators` field is automatically marked `true`.

-### Royalties

-The NFToken program lets you store how much should be paid in royalties to the different creators.

 {% callout %}